alioshr/Alioshr/README.md

-I am working on a nice MCP server around memory bank capabilities for models.
+I am working on a nice MCP server around memory bank capabilities for AI models.